djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 While preference optimization is generally thought as a medium to improve helpfulness or alignment, it can also teach models to reason better, like using strong-vs-weak preferences.

 There are typically three hyperparameters that affect training dynamics:
-1. **Learning rate**: when tested across sizes of being 2x to 200x smaller than the learning rate used in SFT, Zephyr7B found that using a 10x smaller lr provided best performance improvement, and SmolLM3 ended usinga 20x smaller lr (1e-6) to balance performance between `/think` and `/no_think` modes.
+1. **Learning rate**: when tested across sizes of being 2x to 200x smaller than the learning rate used in SFT, Zephyr7B found that using a 10x smaller lr provided best performance improvement, and SmolLM3 ended using a 20x smaller lr (1e-6) to balance performance between `/think` and `/no_think` modes.
 2. **$\beta$**: ranging from 0 to 1, it controls whether to stay closer to the reference model (loss $\beta$) or closer to the preference data (higher $\beta$).
-If too large, it could erase capabilities from the SFT checkpoint, so $\beta$ values around 0.1 or higher are usually preferrable
+If too large, it could erase capabilities from the SFT checkpoint, so $\beta$ values around 0.1 or higher are usually preferable
 3. **preference dataset size**: when tested with sizes from 2k to 340k pairs, performance largely remained stable, although HuggingFace noted performance drops in extended thinking for datasets beyond 100k pairs.
-To that point. don't be afraid to create your own preference data, especially with how cheap inference has become.
+To that point, don't be afraid to create your own preference data, especially with how cheap inference has become.

 ### algorithms

 Besides vanilla **DPO** ([direct preference optimization](https://arxiv.org/abs/2305.18290)), researchers have explored a variety of alternatives:
-1. **KTO** ([Kahneman-Tversky Optimization](https://arxiv.org/abs/2402.01306)): instead of pairs, KTOassigns updates based on whether a sample is labeled desirable/undesirable, taking ideas from human decision making along with a reference point $z_0$ and a reward-like log-ratio term.
+1. **KTO** ([Kahneman-Tversky Optimization](https://arxiv.org/abs/2402.01306)): instead of pairs, KTO assigns updates based on whether a sample is labeled desirable/undesirable, taking ideas from human decision making along with a reference point $z_0$ and a reward-like log-ratio term.
-2. **ORPO** ([odds ratio preference optimization](https://arxiv.org/abs/2403.07691)): incorporates PO with with SFT via an integrated odds ratio term to the cross-entropy loss.
+2. **ORPO** ([odds ratio preference optimization](https://arxiv.org/abs/2403.07691)): incorporates PO with SFT via an integrated odds ratio term to the cross-entropy loss.
 This makes it more computationally efficient since there is no need to use a separate reference model that is used in DPO to compute $r_\theta(x,y)$.
-3. **APO** ([anchored preference optimization](https://arxiv.org/abs/2408.06266)): rather than just optimising the difference between $y^+$ and $y^-$ in DPO, **APO-zero** forces $y^+$ up and $y^-$ down while **APO-down** pushes both $y^+, y^-$ down (useful if the quality of $y^+$ is below that of the current model)
+3. **APO** ([anchored preference optimization](https://arxiv.org/abs/2408.06266)): rather than just optimizing the difference between $y^+$ and $y^-$ in DPO, **APO-zero** forces $y^+$ up and $y^-$ down while **APO-down** pushes both $y^+, y^-$ down (useful if the quality of $y^+$ is below that of the current model)

 HuggingFace found that APO-zero had the best overall out-of-domain performance.